stevenveenma/Face-recognition/README.md

 # Face-recognition
-Face detection and face recognition using deep learning
+Face detection and face recognition using deep learning.
 Face recognition on normal photographs/snapshots is done in two steps:
 1. Detecting faces on pictures and cropping them to the right size
 2. Face recognition using a classification algorithm